kubernetes/website/content/en/blog/_posts/2022-09-14-pod-has-network-condition.md

 Deep Debroy (Apple)

-Kubernetes 1.25 introduces Alpha support for a new kubelet-managed pod condition in the status field of a pod: `PodReadyToStartContainers`.
-The kubelet, for a worker node, will use the `PodReadyToStartContainers` condition to accurately surface the initialization state of a pod from the perspective of pod sandbox creation and network configuration by a container runtime (typically in coordination with CNI plugins).
-The kubelet starts to pull container images and start individual containers (including init containers) after the status of the `PodReadyToStartContainers` condition is set to `"True"`.
-Metrics collection services that report latency of pod initialization from a cluster infrastructural perspective (i.e. agnostic of per container characteristics like image size or payload) can utilize the `PodReadyToStartContainers` condition to accurately generate Service Level Indicators (SLIs).
-Certain operators or controllers that manage underlying pods may utilize the `PodReadyToStartContainers` condition to optimize the set of actions performed when pods repeatedly fail to come up.
+Kubernetes 1.25 introduces Alpha support for a new kubelet-managed pod condition in the status field of a pod: `PodHasNetwork`.
+The kubelet, for a worker node, will use the `PodHasNetwork` condition to accurately surface the initialization state of a pod from the perspective of pod sandbox creation and network configuration by a container runtime (typically in coordination with CNI plugins).
+The kubelet starts to pull container images and start individual containers (including init containers) after the status of the `PodHasNetwork` condition is set to `"True"`.
+Metrics collection services that report latency of pod initialization from a cluster infrastructural perspective (i.e. agnostic of per container characteristics like image size or payload) can utilize the `PodHasNetwork` condition to accurately generate Service Level Indicators (SLIs).
+Certain operators or controllers that manage underlying pods may utilize the `PodHasNetwork` condition to optimize the set of actions performed when pods repeatedly fail to come up.

+### Updates for Kubernetes 1.28

+The PodHasNetwork condition has been renamed to PodReadyToStartContainers.
+To enable this alpha feature you have to set the feature toggle PodReadyToStartContainersCondition to true.

 ### How is this different from the existing Initialized condition reported for pods?